meituan/Firefly/README.md

 String greeting = greetingService.greet("Han meimei");
 ```

-The `Thrift` object caches services that it creates, keeping it as an singleton can improve performance.

 Make sure that `ProtocolFactory.get()` return a new Protocol for each call, or return a same thread-safe Protocol for every call.